 - Bring enough water for a few hours of hiking.

-- Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the minibus to and from Ma Shi Chau.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+- Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the MTR and minibus to and from Ma Shi Chau.

-How to hike Ma Shi Chau Special Area
+How to hike Ma Shi Chau Nature Trail

-The best way to start hiking Ma Shi Chau Special Area is by taking minibus 20K and starting the hike from the last stop in Sam Mun Tsai.
+The best way to start hiking in Ma Shi Chau Special Area is to start from the bus stop in Sam Mun Tsai.
+You can get there by taking Minibus 20K from Tai Po Market Station.

 From the bus stop, walk across Yim Tin Tsai Island, then walk across the tombolo to Ma Shi Chau.
 Follow the Ma Shi Chau Nature Trail, which wraps around the south perimeter of the peninsula, to the Ma Shi Chau Viewing Point, the most eastern point of the peninsula.
 Then backtrack the entire way back to the bus stop.